Cairo, Egypt. Wonders of Antiquity Under The Saharan Sun

 With renewed energy and excited chatting among the group, we depart to an exclusive hotel downtown Cairo for a long-awaited meal.
 Exclusive because common Cairenes are not allowed access unless if they work there.
 This hotel, we’re told, is designated only for wealthy Egyptians and foreigners.

 Paradoxically, I’m a poor foreigner too hungry to emit a pointed opinion about class dissociation nobody cares about.
-Worse, the cookie monster I am forgets all about it when I spot the desserts buffet at the opposite end of a massive and elegantly set dining room.
+Worse, the cookie monster I am forgets all about everything as I spot the desserts buffet at the opposite end of a massive and elegantly set dining room.
 I only glance in passing at the pear-shaped crystal candelabra hanging from the tall ceiling and make sure I’m one of the first to stuff my plate with samples of every single cake available.

 I get a seat at a table in a corner and a few young Mexicans I got acquainted with ask if they could sit with me.
 I happily invite them to grab their seats when I hear the guide’s voice asking us to save one for him.
 The only free place happens to be the one next to my right.